santoshrajan/io-square-browser/README.md

     IO.change(DOMElement)

 Returns an IO object for the `change` Event.
 Methods of the IO Object will be called with `event.target.value`.

+    IO.get(url)

+Returns an IO object for the get request.
+The value propagated is `responseText`.

+    IO.getJSON(url)

+Returns an IO object for the get request.
+The value propagated is JavaScript Object.

+    IO.getBlob(url)

+Returns an IO object for the get request.
+The value propagated is JavaScript Blob Object.

+#### Instance methods on IO Objects

     ioObject.error(error -> DoSomething)